FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

     </div>
     <p></p>

+### Page Autocomplete
-- **Page Autocomplete:** This intelligently adds relevant widgets to a page based on the pages’s context, making it easy to complete partially built pages.
+This intelligently adds relevant widgets to a page based on the pages’s context, making it easy to complete partially built pages.

     <div style={{